-The platform reached 1 million users in just five days, and ChatGPT has become an inflection point for marketers looking for ways to integrate AI marketing technologies into their organization.
+The platform reached 1 million users in just five days, and currently has more than 100 million weekly active users.
+Its popularity, as well as the continued rollout of new features like voice assistance, makes ChatGPT an inflection point for marketers looking for ways to integrate AI marketing technologies into their organization’s go-to-market strategy.

 "[Our tools] are incredibly embryonic right now, but as they develop, the creativity boost and new superpowers we get—none of us will want to go back," said Open AI CEO Sam Altman in an interview with the Wall Street Journal.